In Him Ministries:

 “God wants us to enter his rest.
 For the Israelites of Moses’ time, this rest was the earthly rest to be found in the Promised Land.
 For Christians, it is peace with God now and eternal life on a new earth later.
 We do not need to wait for the next life to enjoy God’s rest and peace; we may have it daily now!
 Our daily rest in the Lord will not end with death but will become an eternal rest in the place that Christ is preparing for us (John 14:1-4).”
 [4]

 Jesus invites everyone who is wearied and weighed down by sin to experience true rest for their souls by following Him.
-His yoke is much easier to bare than the legalism, and the self-righteous works that the scribes and Pharisees preached (Mark 7:2-8; Acts 15:10).
-If you put your trust in Jesus Christ alone, and keep His commands, He will give you rest from the heavy burden of sin, and the impossible demands of trying to keep the Old Covenant law.
+His yoke is much easier to bare than the legalism and the self-righteous works that the scribes and Pharisees preached (Mark 7:2-8; Acts 15:10).
+If you put your trust in Jesus Christ alone and keep His commands, He will give you rest from the heavy burden of sin and the impossible demands of trying to keep the Old Covenant law.

+No single organization, or church has the right to call themselves the remnant church.
 God’s remnant is the true body of Christ.
 Christians should do their best to live a good life for God because they already know they are going to be with Christ for eternity.
-God’s true remnant understands that they are saved by grace, through faith in the Son of God, and nothing more.
+God’s true remnant understands that they are saved by grace through faith in the Son of God, and nothing more.
 They do their best to live for God because they love Him.
-They are the ones who serve God with all their hearts, and minds, and rest in Jesus Christ, the author and perfecter of our faith (see: Matt.
+They are the ones who serve God with all their hearts, and minds, and rest in Jesus Christ, the author and perfecter of their faith (see: Matt.
 16:15-19; Rom.
 12:4-5; 1 Cor.
 12-14; Eph.
 1:22-23; 3:21; 4:4-13; Heb.
 12:2).

 1 John 5:11-13 says, “And this is the testimony, that God gave us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life.”